Eczema is a skin condition that causes itchy and inflamed patches of skin. It often occurs in children, but it can also affect teens and adults.

 • animal dander

-While allergies and eczema are related, it’s important to understand that eczema isn’t caused by any type of allergy.
+While allergies and eczema are related, it’s important to understand that eczema isn’t due to a type of allergy.

 The exact cause of eczema isn’t fully understood, but research from 2017 suggests that people with eczema may have a genetic mutation that results in a damaged skin barrier.
 Complications with the skin barrier can make your skin more sensitive to allergens, bacteria, and other irritants.

 Eczema is also thought to involve an overactive immune system.
-This means your immune system responds inappropriately when exposed to irritants.
+This means your immune system responds inappropriately it has exposure to irritants.

-Although allergies don’t cause eczema, they can trigger eczema for some people.
+Although allergies don’t cause eczema, they can cause eczema to flare in some people.
 These allergens are known to trigger the symptoms of atopic dermatitis in some people:

 • food, such as cow’s milk, gluten, soy, nuts, fish, shellfish, and eggs